gordonguthrie/pometo/docs/_work_in_progress/trains.md

 ⍺(  g h)⍵ ←→         g (⍺ h ⍵)   ⍝ dyadic atop
 ```

 ## Monadic fgh fork

 The creation of trains happens at runtime not compile time.
 We can see this by looking at variable substitution.
-As you would expect when a Variable is bound to a function (or an expression that computes to a function) this has the same result as putting `-` directly in the train.
+As you would expect when a variable is bound to a function (or an expression that computes to a function) this has the same result as putting `-` directly in the train.

 ```pometo
 A ← -